KarpelesLab/ringbuf/README.md

 	log.SetOutput(l)

 	// output log to stdout
-	go io.Copy(os.Stdout, l.BlockingReader())

-	// (duplicate this to show anytime the log)
+	// (duplicate this to also output to files/etc) go io.Copy(os.Stdout, l.BlockingReader())

 	func dmesg() ([]byte, error) {
 		// return up to last 1MB of log entries